 Canada-Panama Free Trade Agreement

 Canada and Panama launched free trade negotiations in October 2008.
-Following several rounds of talks, including intersessional work, both countries announced on August 11, 2009, the conclusion of negotiations towards a free trade agreement (FTA), as well as agreements on labour cooperation and the environment (News Release: PM and President Ricardo Martinelli mark conclusion of Canada-Panama free trade negotiations).
+Following several rounds of talks, including intersessional work, both countries announced on August 11, 2009, the conclusion of negotiations towards a free trade agreement (FTA), as well as agreements on labour cooperation and the environment.
 Elements covered by the FTA include: market access for goods, cross-border trade in services, telecommunications, investment, financial services and government procurement.

 Canada currently has a Foreign Investment Protection and Promotion Agreement (FIPA) with Panama, which came into force in 1998.
 The FTA Chapter on Investment replaces the existing FIPA, further locking in and expanding access for Canadian investors and their investments.